Kikobeats/kikobeats.com/_posts/2016-08-09-glob-patterns.md

 - unix
 ---

 A [glob](https://en.wikipedia.org/wiki/Glob_(programming)) is a short expression that lets you select a bunch of files.
-99% of the time, thereâ€™s an asterisk involved.
+99% of the time, there's an asterisk involved.

 Here's a (*non exhaustive*) list of the most useful patterns.